 You can also consider using mindfulness to help improve your levels of positivity.
 If you want to explore mindfulness even more, why not pop along to one of the regular Mindfulness Meditation Sessions?

 The My Learning Essentials team also provide sessions specifically targeted at helping you understand why you lack motivation and how you can discover strategies to help you break these habits.

 Take some time away and do something you enjoy

 If you feel like you’re in a rut, take some time to do something you enjoy.
 Quite often we need to break-up moments of boredom or gloom with something we enjoy.
 Think about when you’re studying for your exams and how you need to balance it out with things that can help you relax.
 So, instead of worrying or getting frustrated with a lack of motivation – go out and do something you enjoy.

 Have you taken a walk round the city centre and seen all the incredible street art?
 Or you could always take a bus or a train out of the city to explore other parts of Greater Manchester (Fletcher Moss Park in East Didsbury is a great place to get away from the busyness of the city!)
 During these moments, you may even find that spark of motivation you’re looking for!

 Other things you can do:

-- Open up to your friends and family and tell them you’re not feeling motivated.
-By sharing this, they may be able to help you and set you back on the track to motivation central.
+- Talk to your friends or family about feeling unmotivated.
+It always feels good to let out your feelings, and by sharing this, they may be able to help you and set you back on the track to motivation central.

 - If you’re struggling to find motivation with your studies, find an inspiring place to study.
-Perhaps your local coffee shop could be the place?
+Perhaps you’d like to try out a new niche coffee shop?
 Or why not head to the epic John Rylands Library and study in a place surrounded by history?